 Common algorithms

-NOTE: You do not have to “memorise” the code examples below, but you must get to a stage of fully understanding what each line of code is doing!
+NOTE: You do not have to “memorise” the code examples below, but you must be able to understand what each line of code does!
+You will be expected to explain each algorithm and compare them, discussing Big O notation.

 Big O Notation

-Big O notation is a mathematical concept used to describe and classify algorithms based on how their run time or space requirements grow as the size of the input increases.
+Big O notation is a mathematical concept used to describe and classify algorithms based on how their runtime or space requirements grow as the input size increases.
 It identifies the efficiency of an algorithm.

 Linear – O(n)